Chiral condensate and the equation of state at nonzero baryon density from the hadron resonance gas model with a repulsive mean field: Calculation of the equation of state within the mean-field HRG model

 In the ideal limit of $K=0$ the above formula reduces to the ideal HRG expression for energy density.

 In Fig. \ref{fg.PT4_muB} we show the pressure and energy density in units of $T^4$ in QMHRG and compare them with the lattice QCD results from Ref. \cite{Bazavov:2017dus}.
-The results for both the ideal case and repulsive mean-field case with $K=33~{\rm GeV}^{-2} $ at $\mu_B/T= 0, 1$, and $2$ are displayed.
+The results for both the ideal case and repulsive mean field case with $K=33~{\rm GeV}^{-2} $ at $\mu_B/T= 0, 1$, and $2$ are displayed.
 For all baryon chemical potentials, the QMHRG estimations align well with lattice results up to 150 MeV.
-At high $\mu_B/T$, the effect of repulsive mean-field is more pronounced due to the increased thermal abundance of baryons at high density, cf. Fig. \ref{fg.PT4_muB}.
+At high $\mu_B/T$, the effect of repulsive mean field is more pronounced due to the increased thermal abundance of baryons at high density; cf. Fig. \ref{fg.PT4_muB}.